fgolemo/ctrlsim/index.md

 The paper can be found on arXiv.org: [https://arxiv.org/abs/2104.00563](https://arxiv.org/abs/2104.00563)

+The work was originally published on 19th Feb 2021 and got [**accepted at ICLR 2022 as spotlight**](https://openreview.net/forum?id=Dup_dDqkZC5)

+Video/poster will follow soon.

 ## Code

 The full repo will be released soon.
+If you need urgent access, please email the first author (address in arxiv paper).

 In the meantime, we provided an easy-to-follow proof of concept for the Omniglot dataset here: